 Graphics layers are containers for graphic elements—geometric shapes, lines, points, text, or pictures.
 They provide a way to include simple notations on a map or layout that highlight particular areas or label places.

 You can use graphics layers to visualize a map without creating features.
 For example, you can add rectangle and text elements to a graphics layer to highlight a property for lease and label its nearby streets.
 When you add individual graphic elements to a graphics layer, they remain positioned relative to other data if the map scale or coordinate system changes.
-Additionally, graphics layers can have a reference scale
+Additionally, graphics layers can have a reference scale, and a label and feature weight.

 Maps can contain more than one graphics layer, with multiple types of graphic elements.
 Graphics layers can be separate or grouped, but graphic elements are selectable across different graphics layers.
 This means you can modify graphics while simultaneously performing other tasks.